FrostyX/dotfiles/README.md

 	# Get git submodules
 	cd ~/.dotfiles
 	git submodule update --init --recursive

 ## Update submodules

 	git submodule update

 ## VIM

+	# Run every time when new Vundle module is added
+	vim +PluginInstall +qall

 ### YouCompleteMe
 YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for Vim.
 It's the best choice for using Vim as IDE, but so bad for portability.